MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 ---
-title: About Planning Functionality | Microsoft Docs
+title: About Planning Functionality
-description: The planning system takes all demand and supply data into account, nets the results, and creates suggestions for balancing the supply to meet the demand.
+description: The planning system in Dynamics 365 Business Central takes all demand and supply data into account, nets the results, and creates suggestions for balancing the supply to meet the demand.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual